canjs/can-connect-ndjson/docs/can-connect-ndjson.md

 @signature `ndjsonStream( baseConnection )`

-Overwrites the [can-connect/connection.getListData] and [can-connect/constructor.hydrateList] methods to enable NDJSON streaming by implementing `fetch` with a `ReadableStream` response.
+Overwrites the [can-connect/connection.getListData] and [can-connect/constructor.hydrateList] methods on the `can-connect` base connection to enable NDJSON streaming.

     @param {String} NDJSON service endpoint

 @body
 ## Use

 In this example, we will connect a `DefineMap` model to an NDJSON stream service.
+If you prefer to use your own model library or a simple constructor, skip step 1 and modify the behaviors in step 2 to suit your data structure.

 Follow these steps to get started:
 #### 1. Define your `Todo` model.